- About US

 Americanism Elementary School Poster Contest

-This contest is directed at students in the 3rd, 4th or 5th grades, depending on which year the American Revolution is taught in their educational system - including ecumenical and home schooled students.
+- Students in the 3rd, 4th or 5th grade depending on which year the American Revolution is taught by the school system.

 - Does the poster express the annual theme?